Orientation Lingo

 T

 Telus Centre (TEL): Contains lecture theatres.
-It’s located on the south east edge of campus, so be sure your next class isn’t across campus.
+It’s located on the southeast edge of campus, so be sure your next class isn’t across campus.

 Thelma Chalifoux Hall: One of the five towers of Lister Centre.